derekcheung11/cse15l-lab-reports/lab-report-1-week-2.md

-# Week 2 Lab Report
+# Lab report 1 week 2

 ## Installing VScode
 Go to [https://code.visualstudio.com/](https://code.visualstudio.com/).
 Here you should follow the instructions on how to download VScode.